FeistyAryan/zorvyn_backend/README.md

 # 🚀 Zorvyn-Backend:

 An asynchronous financial intelligence backend engineered for high-stakes B2B environments.
-This app is built with a focus on **100% traceability (Auditability)**, **Multi-vector Security**, and **Clean Architecture**, ensuring that the system remains scalable and maintainable as financial data complexity grows.
+This app is built with a focus on **traceability (Auditability)**, **Multi-vector Security**, and **Clean Architecture**, ensuring that the system remains scalable and maintainable as financial data complexity grows.

 ---